2dos/DK64-Randomizer/wiki/article_markdown/WikiEditing.md

 ## Content Navigation Menu
 A table of contents will be automatically generated based on the headers of your markdown file (Anything preceded by a certain amount of `#` characters).
 Your markdown file cannot skip any levels of headers.
 For example, you cannot have a markdown file which has `# `, `## ` and `#### `, but not `### `.
 This also means that if you have headers, you **MUST** have at least one header preceded by `# `.

+## Pre-navigation summary
+Any text which precedes the first `# text` header, if there is one present in the markdown file will appear above the navigation menu.
+Use this space to give a quick summary of what the article is about.

 ## Embedded YouTube Videos
 To include an embedded YouTube link, you will need to add the following piece of code to your markdown file:
 ```